saswatigi/Putting-the-Cure-into-Strategic-Procurement/README.md

 ![](images/results.PNG)

 ### Conclusion
 The model exceeded my expectations on accuracy for 26 categories with 77%.
-However, it’s applications to corporate data may be limited as a result of differences between the public sector and corperate spending focuses.
-Further analysis include exploring a meta-model incorporating quantity and price.
+However, it’s applications to corporate data may be limited as a result of the differences between the public sector and corperate spending focuses.
+Further analysis includes exploring a meta-model incorporating quantity and price.

 ![](images/conclusion.PNG)